juliuspr/on-hornplaying/content/conceptual/sound-production/articulation/_index.md

 ## Blowing fast, blowing slow

 - Fast air and articulation
-- Air before tongue
-- Consonant before the beat

 - Ikke spytt.
-Spitting tone out
+Spitting out the tone
 - Diction, not tonguing

 ## Other

-Tu-Ta are wrong ways to think; engaging the instrument, contact with the resistance.
+Engaging the instrument, contact with the resistance.

 No spitting